truenas/middleware/docs/userguide/index.rst

 |10000000000001C60000015C9803C256_png|

-To disconnect from the volume, click the eject button in the Shared sidebar.
+To disconnect from the volume, click the "eject" button in the "Shared" sidebar.

 Using Time Machine
 ~~~~~~~~~~~~~~~~~~